 Julie Green began her service at Husson in 1980 in the Student Life Office.
 She worked as Student Activities Director and then Student Life Director.
 “My time working directly with the students is a treasure that I hold close to my heart,” said Green.
 “Having the opportunity to get to know so many of them and be part of their growth has been a privilege.”
 In 1997, she became Assistant to the President and Director of Public Relations.
 After returning from a one-year leave of absence in 2008, she was appointed Founding Executive Director of the Gracie Theatre and Director for Public Affairs.
-Currently she holds the title of Director of Public Affairs and Government Relations.
+Currently she holds the title of Director of Community & Student Engagement

 Website Manager & Social Media Director, Office of Advancement